vishakha041/mlopsworld_content_search/README.md

 - Stored embeddings in `marengo_2_7` descriptor set
 - Ingested video blobs into ApertureDB Video entities

+#### Note:
+The current app uses the [cloud version](https://docs.aperturedata.io/Setup/server/Cloud) of ApertureDB.
+However, ApertureDB also provides a [community version](https://docs.aperturedata.io/Setup/server/Local) which can be run through Docker for local development and testing, and can be hosted on-premises.

 ### Phase 2: Query Development (`mlops_adb_queries.ipynb`)

 Systematically tested various query patterns: